Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

   - Head of IT and Innovation
   - Farmy & Foods

+Marianne McGuineys, a fictional individual, is the head of IT and Innovation at Farmy & Foods, a company in the agricultural sector that produces and harvests different types of food.
+Recently, she is facing a challenge where their cherry plantations have been presenting powdery mildew, which is a fungal disease that affects a wide range of plants.

-### Problem:
+### Business Issue:

+- The cherry plantation crop is one of their finest products in the portfolio and the company is concerned about supplying the market with a product of compromised quality.
   - Powdery mildew has been affecting the quality of cherry leaves.
   - Manual visual inspection is slow and labor-intensive.
   - Risk of compromised products reaching the market.

 ### Objective: